xicu/slotemextremus/README.md

 * Show timestamps
 * Use nanotime from capturerequest instead of system time
 * Show vertical lines with width threshold
+* Show size in percentage instead of Movida
+* Prepare the frame to render only when broadcasting

 Big improvements:
 * Motion history: consider doing it weighted
 * Detect & track to a different thread, queue to communicate, and skip frames when queue grows.
 Video can be smoother, but remember that libcamera2 graciously adapts the frame rate for us when dropping...
-* here's a tail now when objects are large, maybe because of the motion history?
+* There's a tail now when objects are large, maybe because of the motion history?
 But motion history reduces false positives...
+* Make daemon=false in threading.Thread(target=processMetaCrossing, daemon=True).start()

 Day dreaming:
 * Use YOLO to actually track cars